-We have published a 64 page Official Guidebook to the Northumberland Coast Path which you can buy from our online shop
+We have published a 64 page Official Guidebook to the Northumberland Coast Path which you can buy from Northern Heritage

-The Northumberland Coast Path Passport is also available to buy from the online shop
+The Northumberland Coast Path Passport is also available to buy from Northern Heritage

 There are three short, circular trails rediating from the Northumberland Coast Path.
-We have produced a leaflet for each of them which can buy from our online shop or from Tourist Information Centres on the coast.
+We have produced a leaflet for each of them which can buy from Northern Heritage or from Tourist Information Centres on the coast.

 - Craster and Howick - 7km/4 mile trail from Craster to Howick Hall, retunring by the Bathing House and Cullernose Point

 - Dunstanburgh - 7km/4 mile circular trail from Craster to Dunstanburgh Castle

 - Belford and St. Cuthbert's Cave 16km/10¼ mile circular trail from Belford to St. Cuthbert's Cave, Holborn Moss and the Kyloe ridge - offering superb views of the coast.